Date of Chartering Jun 21, 2005

 “Christian Spirituality and the Creative Process”

-Special blessings to these Legates with birthdays in February:
+Special blessings to these Lincoln Legates with birthdays in March:

 A Legatus forum is a confidential group of 8-12 individuals meeting monthly to discuss matters of family, business, spiritual and personal interest.
 Forums deepen the Legatus experience.
 They provide a trustworthy Catholic, resource for advice on business and personal issues from a Catholic faith perspective as well as prayerful concern for each other.